adum/coilbench/background.md

 - Decades of human testing have shown that there are at a minimum dozens of interesting optimization approaches that can be creatively applied in concert, not a single trick to discover

 If we give a coding AI a prompt like "iterate on this challenge until you have fully solved the last level" are they able to do it?
 How far can they get?

+# Benchmark leakage

+One possible concern with this benchmark is that if solutions are generated, then put publicly online, they may become part of future LLM training sets.
+This doesn't appear to have happened yet but may in the future.
+In such a case, it would be relatively straightforward to create a series of similar challengs, some of which could be in the public domain and some may be held back.